rymarktron/rymarktron/README.md

 Hi, I'm Ryan👋

 I have had a lifelong passion for problem-solving, starting from my participation in math and chess competitions during my elementary school years.
-This interest has only continued to deepen as I have taken on more group projects and leadership roles in organizations such as the University of Waterloo Engineering Society and Scouts Canada.
+This interest has only continued to deepen as I have taken on more group projects and leadership roles in organizations such as the UW Space Soldering design team where I led the engineering design of the space soldering centrifuge and got to fly in microgravity with the experiment.

-During my days, I am either studying Mechatronics Engineering at the University of Waterloo, pursuing personal projects, or collaborating with design teams.
-These experiences allow me to apply my problem-solving skills to actual challenges, which I find incredibly thrilling.
+During my days, I am wrapping up my studies in Mechatronics Engineering at the University of Waterloo.
+What occupies my time is building Quantoflow, the next AML software to help reduce false positives in industries and empower AML teams 🚒️‍🔥!

-Currently, I am engaged in a significant website project for my Scouts group and another for the engineering orientation week at my university.